isomerpages/nlb-sure/blog/fake-news/_posts/2021-11-25-sure-skills-series.md

 - In this interactive workshop, participants will learn about the fundamentals of fact-checking by analysing a variety of misinformation and online falsehoods, ranging from dubious messages to viral social media posts.
 By applying the S.U.R.E. principles and utilizing fact-checking platforms, participants will gain knowledge and confidence in determining the credibility of online information.

-  This workshop is the conclusing session in the *S.U.R.E.
+  This workshop is the concluding session in the *S.U.R.E.
 Skill Series* *Workshops*:

   Part 1: Detecting Fake Videos and Images([Link](https://sure.nlb.gov.sg/blog/fake-news/fn0008))